openmls/openmls/book/src/user_manual/storage_migration.md

 ```

 Then, the migration methods available in `openmls::storage::migration`
-(behind the `migration` feature flag) can be called in order to migrate records from the previous version
+(behind the `storage_migration` feature flag) can be called in order to migrate records from the previous version
 to the current version.
 Records that have already been migrated are not modified.

 ```rust,no_run,noplayground